christianebacani/Roadmap/README.md

 6. **Subquery (Anti Joins).sql**, **Subquery (Semi Joins)**

-   I build a project using `Semi Joins` and `Anti Joins` in `Subquery`.
+   I built a project using `Semi Joins` and `Anti Joins` in `Subquery`.
 You can export this script and run it into your Integrated Development Environment.

 ## Contact